56. Adding a site and biodiversity occurrence records at a site¶

 Occurrence data is then added.
 The taxa included in the form include all taxa recorded within a 25km radius of the site as a default.
 The user then needs to check the box, and add a number recorded.
 If abundance has not been recorded then this is left blank.
 The user can add abundance as number, percentage abundance and density (m2) by changing the selection in the Abundance dropdown.

-This opens the Abiotic form, which is populated using the dropdowns, check boxes and value fields.
+For some BIMS platforms, an abiotic form, which is populated using the dropdowns, check boxes and value fields.
 If no abiotic or physico-chemical data have been recorded then these fields are left blank.
 Units for measurement are specified for each and the user needs to convert their physico-chemical data to the correct unit before adding values.
-After completion of the data, the user agrees to these data being shared via the RBIS platform for visualisation and download by registered RBIS users, and clicks Next, and Submit.
+After completion of the data, the user agrees to these data being shared via the platform for visualisation and download by registered users, and clicks Next, and Submit.